 Thames Valley Police covers three counties and a population of 2.3 million people.

 As well as serving towns and cities such as Slough, Reading and Oxford, Thames Valley Police also protects a vast rural area.

 Independent candidate Geoff Howard, from Slough, highlighted how the role would be supported by a team of assistants.

 He said: "That would allow me to spread the responsibilities.
 It's a massive job and there's no two ways about it.

 "You need to be visible as much as possible.
-While I would obviously have head office in Kidlington, Oxfordshire, I would be making sure I get out on the road as much as possible."'Stay on track'
+While I would obviously have head office in Kidlington, Oxfordshire, I would be making sure I get out on the road as much as possible."

 Independent Patience Tayo Awe believed collaboration with local organisations was vital.